-- fill-in-the-blank written exercises (e.g. Mary to the store. (goes)); - vocabulary matching exercises (e.g. match the word to its definition); - create simple sentences; - respond to speaking prompts to practice conversational fluency
+- fill-in-the-blank written exercises (e.g. I to school every day (go)); - vocabulary matching exercises (e.g. match the word to its definition); - create simple sentences; - respond to speaking prompts to practice conversational fluency.

 Methods of Evaluation

 The following methods of evaluation may be used in this course: